 Who We Are

-We believe that each child–regardless of race, color, religion, creed, sex, gender identity, national origin, citizenship status, age, economic background, or presence of a disability–deserves a free and effective education.
+We believe that every person–regardless of race, age, religion, creed, sex, gender identity, national origin, citizenship status, economic background, presence of a disability, or incarceration history or status–deserves a free and effective education.

-Financial costs should not prevent educators and community organizations from being able to access effective instructional programs and services that have the capacity to support a child’s education.
+Financial costs should not prevent educators, families, and community organizations from being able to access effective instructional programs and services that have the capacity to support a person's education.

 Who we partner with: